 - My score: 8.5/10

 There are many variants and editions available on top of those five.
-I didn’t want to include editions that change the rules too much (like Monopoly Fortnite) or repainted classic editions (I kept it down to National Parks) like Monopoly Avengers or Clone Wars.
+I didn’t want to include editions that change the rules too much (like Monopoly Fortnite) or repainted classic editions (I kept it down to National Parks) like Monopoly Avengers, Clone Wars, Ms.Monopoly, Hallmark Monopoly, Monopoly Dubai, and countless others that all play the same way, just with different property names.

-For the sake of clarity there are only five items on the list, so that you can best find your favorite and you don’t lose yourself in the bunch of editions available on the online stores.
-My opinion is that you won’t go wrong with any of those on the list, just be careful with the Ultimate Banking and Star Wars editions, since they change the rules of the game a bit more.
+For the sake of clarity, there are only five items on the list so that you can best find your favorite and you don’t lose yourself in the bunch of editions available on the online stores.

 Have you tried any of the aforementioned versions or do you have other favorites?
 Tell me about your experience and opinions in the comments below.